 • The only BIOS I have experience with on the JFL92 is version 1.16.

 Acknowledgments: many thanks to the guys in the forums at notebookreview.com for testing, helping, googling and so forth.
 Special thanks to El Profe for translating and to anyusr for seeking information on the web.
 Special thanks too to walkerk at the Ubuntu Forums for providing the method by which to install kernel 2.6.22 in Feisty and 2.6.24 in Gutsy.
+Thanks too to the commenters on my web site who have provided information.

 I divide hardware functionality into four categories: